idaholab/moose/modules/doc/content/getting_started/examples_and_tutorials/tutorial03_verification/step04_mms.md

    solution should be selected that cannot be exactly represented by the [!ac](FEM) shape function or the numerical integration scheme, for spatial and temporal convergence studies, respectively.
-   Without these characteristic the assumed solution could possibly be solved exactly, thus there will not be error and the solution cannot converge to the solution.
+   Without these characteristic the assumed solution could possibly be solved exactly, thus there will not be error and the rate of convergence to the solution cannot be examined.

 2. Apply the assumed solution to the [!ac](PDE) to compute a residual function.
 For example, consider the following simple [!ac](PDE).